How to Write a Scholarship Essay

 The best essay examples are those that tell a clear story.
 While you may be tempted to share your whole life story in a scholarship essay, not every moment from your life is relevant to the essay prompt.
 Plus, the word count often doesn't allow this anyway.
 Instead, pick a key moment that highlights your character, your accomplishments, or something that you feel passionate enough about to write about.
 Stick to a scholarship essay format that allows you to share about yourself while still being concise and answering the essay prompts.

 12) Make your conclusion powerful

 When thinking about how to write a scholarship essay, remember the importance of a powerful beginning and ending.
 The end of your essay is the last thing read and therefore is the last thing the reader remembers.
-Tie the scholarship essay full circle without making general statements, such as "this is why you should pick me as your scholarship winner."
+Bring the scholarship essay full circle without making general statements, such as "this is why you should pick me as your scholarship winner."

 13) Revise and edit your first draft

 No matter how good of an essay you've written, there is always room for improvement.
 Rough drafts are just the start.
 Take the time to look at your scholarship essay with a critical eye, pinpointing areas you can improve for the finalized draft.